 It gets better.
 Setting up and breaking down this cot is EASY.
 The sturdy shock-cords make the side poles practically self-assembling.
 The side sleeves are ample enough to make inserting the poles very smooth.
 A small pull tab secures the poles into the sleeve.
 The legs and their feet also open quickly into shape.
-Once open, snapping a foot onto the side pole, applying some body weight to flex the leg and directing the second foot to the opposite side of the cot takes about 30 seconds a leg.
+Once open, snapping a foot onto the side pole, applying some bodyweight to flex the leg, and directing the second foot to the opposite side of the cot takes about 30 seconds a leg.
 Seriously.
 The first time I set this up it took a minute to sort out how to flex the legs and direct the foot to the pole at the same time.
 A couple of legs later, the system was set.
 It takes 3-4 minutes to go from packed to set up.
 Packing it up in the morning- reverse all that.
 Just as easy and quick.

-And the best part.
 Sleeping on this cot is dreamy.
 I have mostly used this for river camping so there have been a variety of surfaces- sand, gravel, grassy dirt, pine needles, and cones, etc. No matter what the ground surface, I am slumbering above it all happily and securely suspended.

 I have slept on it with just a bag.
 It’s comfortable though slightly slippery between the polyester surface and the polyester bag.
 I have also slept on it with a standard Therm-Rest pad and bag.
-On a really hot night- Therma-Rest and cotton sheet.
+On a really hot night- Therm-a-Rest and cotton sheet.
 This combination produces the best night’s sleep I usually get in the summer.
 Of course, it could also be the sound of the river a few feet away.

 It will fit into many tents but it does take up more room than just a pad.
 I have a North Face 2 person tent that I use it in solo.
 I also have a 3 person Big Agnes that I use it in with my husband and dog.
 So far, I have not had any problems with the feet tearing the tent floor though I wouldn’t count on that!

 Get one.
 I have checked out a few other models and believe that the Helinox Cot Lite is the best available right now.
-The Big Agnes Helinox Cot Lite is a bit pricey (retail $249) but absolutely worth it.
+The Big Agnes Helinox Lite Cost ($249) is absolutely worth it.